Helping your high school student plan for college can feel overwhelming.

 There are so many things to consider.
 What schools will be the right fit for my teen?
 When should they apply?
 When should they take the ACT and SAT, which one should they take, and how should they prepare?
 How do they write a strong college essay?
 How do we fill out the financial aid forms?
-Where can they find out about scholarships? etc., etc., etc.,
+How do we determine the final tuition cost, and where can they find out about scholarships?

 As you begin to think about all of these questions, it may suddenly feel like there is a giant elephant sitting on your chest.

-the best college planning books for high schoolers
+The best college planning books for high schoolers

 Not sure where to start?
 This book explains the basics, and then moves into detailed information that you may not need right away, but probably will use later.
 It has handy reference pages containing checklists, testing rules, calendars, admissions statistics, college degree levels, and websites to use.
 Consider this the help you need to go from overwhelm to organized and on track to help your high schooler find and get into the college of their dreams.

 There are many college guides out there, but counselors and other experts in the field will tell you that this one written by Edward Fiske is the one you want.
 It provides information and profiles on more than 350 schools and gives an insider perspective with quotes from real students and other insights you won’t find on college websites.
 It is fully updated and expanded every year and is widely regarded as one of the most helpful, honest, and straightforward guides that parents and high school students can rely on to help them make one of life’s most important decisions.

 Looking for test prep?

 Applying to colleges is stressful, but this book helps make it just a little bit easier!
 This book answers and guides you along the admission process.
 It provides you with tips for how to stand out to colleges and is written by a team of counselors, advisors, and even deans of admission with experience.